If you want to start applying for funds and need to have basic knowledge about what to write, please look at the categories below.

 Where are the trishaws made?

-The trishaws are made in Denmark and the Netherlands, depending on the manufacturer.
+The trishaws are made in Denmark, The Czech Republic and the Netherlands, depending on the manufacturer.
 They are all manufactured in accordance with EU standards, and have been designed, with the help of CWA, specifically for the purpose of carrying passengers who may have mobility issues.
 You can learn more about the approved trishaw models at the Copenhagen Cycles website.

 How does the electric assist work?